dulnan/nuxt-graphql-middleware/README.md

 ## Custom requests

-You can do your own requests without using the API.
+You can do your own requests without using the plugin.
 Query variables are passed as a JSON encoded string.

 ```javascript